 - The stored information can be shared with the life insurance company you’re currently applying with.

-- You will be asked for your height and weight.
+- You will be asked for your current height and weight.

 Finally, your use of tobacco will have a very high impact on your rates.
 Tobacco use, by itself, is a large risk to any insurance carrier.

-If you haven’t already, consider stopping.
-It won’t have an impact in the first year of stopping, but rates will drop drastically thereafter.
+If you haven’t already, consider quitting.
+It won’t have an impact in the first year after stopping, but rates will drop drastically thereafter.

 Before you apply for life insurance, there are a few steps you should take to prepare.
 This will increase your chances of approval and help you qualify for the best possible rating class.